 A compassionate therapy service with a specialism in alcohol and drug use

-Hello, welcome.
+Hello and welcome.
 I’m Ian.

 MSc Addiction Psychology and Counselling